Skip to main content

 Git Source (Auto-detect)

 Deploy the current repository as an agent.
-The action automatically detects the repository and commit SHA.
+The action automatically detects the repository and tag.

 name: Deploy Agent